 “Real Socialism’s memory in Germany 30 years later: Exhibition policy of the German Historical Museum and the processing of public monuments of the former Eastern Germany”

 The history of the temporary exhibitions and of the permanent collection in the German Historical Museum, which was founded only months before the Fall of the Wall, their rationale and their reception, provide an exemplary field of research to understand public history of Cold War era and the management of public memory in post-1989 Germany.
 Our project is interdisciplinary, as it will not only study the exhibitions and collections per se, but through them will examine the political use of the recent past, the state memory policies and their public display.
-It is also transnational, as we intent to proceed into a comparative study of similar issues in Europe before and after the end of Cold War.
-Our proposal intents to study the interplay of museology, art history, commemorative practices and public history.
+It is also transnational, as we intend to proceed into a comparative study of similar issues in Europe before and after the end of Cold War.
+Our proposal intends to study the interplay of museology, art history, commemorative practices and public history.

 The purpose of the research proposal is:

 a) to explore the policies of the memory of communist past in Germany as presented at the German History Museum in Berlin, through the dozens of periodical exhibitions held since 1989 and through the permanent collection, opened to the public in 2006.
 Our proposal focuses on the building of a historical narrative, of a ‘collective’, public, national or official memory.